 *Chugai has identified Material Issues that should be given priority to promote the “creation of shared value,” which is our basic management policy.

 Click here for more information on Chugai’s Material Issues.

 Supply Chain Management Initiatives

 Environment, Health and Safety Group, Human Resources Management Dept.

 Creating responsible supply chains in cooperation with PSCI

 To address social issues such as increasing poverty and inequality, environmental problems and deteriorating working conditions, it is becoming more important for Chugai to broaden its efforts beyond its own activities to the entire supply chain.

-In that context, in November 2018 Chugai joined the Pharmaceutical Supply Chain Initiative (PSCI), which is made up of 40 global pharmaceutical companies.
+In that context, in November 2018 Chugai joined the Pharmaceutical Supply Chain Initiative (PSCI), which is made up of 75 global pharmaceutical companies (as of January 2023).
 Through cooperation with the PSCI, we are conducting supplier evaluations that include compliance and environment, health and safety (EHS) performance.
 Guided by the PSCI Principles, which lay out the practices the industry expects suppliers to follow, Chugai evaluates the ethical, labor, safety and environmental performance of suppliers, and their management systems, based on the standards of behavior that we expect suppliers to uphold.
 If findings that require improvement are confirmed, we request that supplier make improvements.
 Through this approach, we are building a responsible supply chain.